-Blizzard warning issued ahead of nor’easter set to bring high winds, up to 2 feet of snow - Boston News, Weather, Sports | WHDH 7News
+Blizzard Warning issued ahead of nor’easter set to bring high winds, up to 2 feet of snow - Boston News, Weather, Sports | WHDH 7News

 BOSTON, Mass.
 (WHDH) — A Blizzard Warning has been issued for parts of Massachusetts ahead of a nor’easter that’s expected to roar into the state overnight Sunday, drop up to two feet of snow, and bring damaging wind gusts and the potential for coastal flooding.

-The storm is expected to begin around 7 p.m.
+The storm is expected to begin around 9 p.m.
 Sunday and continue through 7 p.m.
 Monday.
-The hardest snow is expected to fall early Monday morning with the potential of several inches an hour and blizzard conditions.
+The hardest snow is expected to fall early Monday morning with the potential of more than two inches an hour and blizzard conditions.

-Between18-24 inches expected to fall on the South Shore and Cape, 12-18 inches for the Boston and MetroWest areas out to 495, and 6-12 inches in Worcester County and Western Massachusetts.
+Between 18-24 inches expected to fall on parts of the South Shore and South Coast, 12-18 inches for the Boston and MetroWest areas out to 495 and Cape Cod, and 6-12 inches in Worcester County and parts of Western Massachusetts.

 The National Weather Service has issued a Blizzard Warning that will be in effect from 4 p.m.
 Sunday to 7 a.m.
 Tuesday for portions of eastern, northeastern, and southeastern Massachusetts and norther and southern Rhode Island.
 The Blizzard Warning includes the city of Boston.